aammff456/JToHRevampedKit/docs/clientobjects/CornerFlipPart.md

 # CornerFlipPart

-A Part that moves Parts on top of it
+A Part that lets players "flip" around through, or teleport through

 ## Structure
 <pre>